joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/001-Password-Attacks.md

 This type of attack analyzes the statistical patterns in cipher text to detect vulnerabilities.

 - Common letters in English: E, T, O, A, I, and N
-- If the letter X appears frequently, it may represent E in a simple substitution cipher
+- If letter X appears frequently, it may represent E in a simple substitution cipher
 - Digraphs (letter pairs) like T-H, H-E, I-N, or E-R can provide additional clues

 ### Known-Plaintext Attack